If you are just starting your journey to buy a tankless water heater, you are likely asking yourself, “What size tankless water heater do I need?”

 Our peak water demand is a shower, washing machine and faucet running at the same time so I calculated my GPM as 6.

 Since I live in Boston I should be looking at a gas tankless water heater since they work best in cold climates.
-I wrote a really detailed article reviewing the best gas tankless water heaters for different sized households that you should read by clicking here.
+I wrote a really detailed article reviewing the best gas tankless water heaters for different sized households that might be helpful.

 If you live in a cold climate that is going to be a huge factor in which tankless water heater to go with.
 Read up on my full article on how to use a tankless water heater in a cold climate with 8 simple tips.